Do you need Wisconsin Snowmobile education?

 As trails and recreation areas become more crowded, it’s especially important for people to operate these vehicles safely and responsibly.

-All states and provinces that have mandatory education requirements will accept the Snowmobile Safety Certificate.
-Likewise, Wisconsin will accept certifications that are issued by other states and provinces.
+Most states and provinces that have mandatory education requirements will accept the Snowmobile Safety Certificate.
 (This is known as “reciprocity.”)
 If you plan to operate in another state or province, make sure you check their reciprocity laws before doing so.

 Wisconsin Department of Natural Resources

 We’re people, not robots.

 Your Snowmobile Ed course comes with a dedicated customer service team made up of real people, not robots.
 We’re here to provide assistance to you through all channels—phone, email, and chat.